enemonsieur/offis_repo/PROJECTS/OFFIS/220801_1 Design Stress inducing Task.md

 In the present study it was noticed that in the presence of combinations with black and other colour pupil diameter increased uniformly compared to white and other colour combinations.
 However, it is not clear whether the increase in pupil diameter in the presence of black combinations was due to exposure of eye to lower illumination levels or due to the increased cognitive effort.

+In the present study the YW and WY combinations received highest mental workload ratings (49.78 and 49.37 respectively) and the changes are significant.
+All other combinations received a comparatively lower mental workload rating.

 The level of environmental stress in subjects was investigated and analyzed to identify particular environmental color conditions that may negatively impact individuals’ stress levels.
 In this study, 27 subjects in their 20s who were identified to be vulnerable to stress but had healthy visual conditions and physical activities were included, and their HRVs were measured in color environment